The Clash: Punk breakthrough and UK fame: 1977–1979

+The cover of the band's debut album was shot on these stairs in Camden Market, London.

 By January 1977, punk had become a major media phenomenon in the UK; according to New Musical Express (NME): "1977 is the year of The Clash".
 On 25 January, the band signed to CBS Records for £100,000, a remarkable amount for a band who had played about thirty gigs and very few headlining shows.
 Clash historian Marcus Gray said: "the band members found themselves having to justify [the deal] to both the music press and to fans who picked up on the critics' muttered asides about the Clash having 'sold out' to the establishment".
 Mark Perry, founder of the leading London punk periodical Sniffin' Glue wrote: "Punk died the day the Clash signed to CBS", but recanted when he first heard the single "White Riot", saying: "They're the most important group in the world at the moment.
 I believe in them completely.
 All I said about them is crap."
 According to one of the band's associates the deal "was later used as a classic example of the kind of contract that no group should ever sign—the group had to pay for their own tours, recordings, remixes, artwork, expenses ..."
 According to Strummer in March 1977:

 Signing that contract did bother me a lot.
 I've been turning it over in my mind, but now I've come to terms with it.
 I've realised that all it boils down to is perhaps two-year's security ...
 Before, all I could think about was my stomach ...
 Now I feel free to think—and free to write down what I'm thinking about ...
 And look—I've been fucked about for so long I'm not going to suddenly turn into Rod Stewart just because I get £25.00 a week.
 I'm much too far gone for that, I tell you.